BM-21 Grad

 In NATO countries the system, either the complete system or the launch vehicle only, was initially known as the M1964.
-Several other countries have copied the Grad or have developed similar systems.
+Several other countries have copied the Grad or developed similar systems.
 In Russian service its intended replacement is the 9A52-4 Tornado.
 Many similar 122 mm MLRS systems are made by different countries based on the BM-21 Grad.

 Description

 The M-21 field rocket system with a BM-21 launch vehicle (122 mm multiple rocket launcher (MRL) system) entered service with the Soviet Army in 1963 to replace the aging 140 mm BM-14 system.
 The launch vehicle consists of a Ural-375D 6x6 truck chassis fitted with a bank of 40 launch tubes arranged in a rectangular shape that can be turned away from the unprotected cab.

 The vehicle is powered by a water-cooled V8 180 hp gasoline engine, has a maximum road speed of 75 km/h, a road range of up to 750 km, and can cross fords up to 1.5 m deep.
-The original vehicle together with supporting equipment (including the re-supply truck 9T254 with 60 rockets) is referred to by the GRAU index "9K51".
+The original vehicle together with supporting equipment (including the resupply truck 9T254 with 60 rockets) is referred to by the GRAU index "9K51".
 The launcher itself has the industrial index of "2B5".
 In 1976, the BM-21 was mounted on the newer Ural-4320 6x6 army truck.

 The three-member crew can emplace the system and have it ready to fire in three minutes.
 The crew can fire the rockets from the cab or from a trigger at the end of a 64 m cable.
 All 40 rockets can be away in as little as 20 seconds, and can be fired individually or in small groups in several-second intervals.
 A PG-1M panoramic telescope with a K-1 collimator can be used for sighting.

 Each 2.87 m rocket is slowly spun by rifling in its tube as it exits, which along with its primary fin stabilization keeps it on course.
 Rockets armed with high explosive-fragmentation, incendiary, or chemical warheads can be fired 20 km.
-Newer high explosive and cargo (used to deliver anti-personnel or antitank mines) rockets have a range of 30 km and more.
+Newer high explosive and cargo rockets (used to deliver anti-personnel or antitank mines) have a range of 30 km and more.
 Warheads weigh around 20 kg, depending on the type.

 The number of rockets that each vehicle is able to quickly bring to bear on an enemy target makes it effective, especially at shorter ranges.
 One battalion of eighteen launchers is able to deliver 720 rockets in a single volley.
 The system has lower precision than gun artillery and cannot be used in situations that call for pinpoint accuracy.
-It relies on a large number of shells dissipating over an area for a certain hit rate on specific targets.
+It relies on a large number of shells impacting over an area for a certain hit rate on specific targets.
 Because of the short warning time for the impact of the whole volley, the BM-21 is still considered an effective weapon.